R. J. Dwayne Miller

-the development of new femtosecond electron sources.
+the development of new femtosecond electron sources that facilitates ultrafast electron diffraction experiments.
 His research has enabled real-time observation of atomic motions in materials during chemical processes and has shed light on the structure-function correlation that underlies biology.

 Early life and education

 Miller was born and raised in Winnipeg, Manitoba.
 In 1978, he received a B.Sc. in chemistry and immunology at the University of Manitoba where Bryan R. Henry was his advisor.
 He completed his Ph.D. in chemistry at Stanford University in 1983 under the supervision of Michael D. Fayer.
 His thesis work focused on energy transport in model systems of photosynthesis and is titled Part I, Electronic excited state transport and trapping in disordered systems; Part II, Laser induced ultrasonics.

 Academic career

 Following graduation, Miller gained a faculty position at the University of Rochester and immediately took a 12-month leave to do postdoctoral research in solid state physics as a NATO science fellow at the Laboratoire de Spectrometrie Physique (renamed to Laboratoire Interdisciplinaire de Physique in 2011) at the Université Joseph Fourier in Grenoble, France under the direction of Hans Peter Trommsdorff and Robert Romenstain.